 The euphoric feeling that the user encounters upon consuming opioids is the driving force behind continuing to repeat the behavior of using the drug.
 This leads to an obsessive and compulsive cycle of obtaining and using opioids in order to achieve these effects.

 The brain and body become accustomed to the presence of opioids in the system.
-Over time, natural dopamine production is altered, and the body will begin to require opioids in order to function normally.
+Over time, natural dopamine production is altered, and the body develops a dependence on the opioid effect to function.
 The drugs will change the internal chemistry of both the brain and body meaning that when use is suddenly decreased or stopped altogether, the body will no longer be able to regulate internal functions and processes.

 Since dopamine is also responsible for some of the emotional functions of the brain, opioids can also cause the user to develop a psychological dependence as well.
 Apart from the physical aspect of opioid addiction, many people undergo what’s known as a psychological addiction as well.
 They become dependant on these drugs to regulate their mood and emotions.